pamelatech/scim-use-case-revamp/draft-correia-scim-use-cases-00.md

    1. SCIM action - Active/Delta Pull

 ### Multi-Tenant Resource Subscriber
+A Resource Subscriber (RS) is multi-tenant and can function as either the SCIM Client or the SCIM Server.

 ## Simple Resource Creator/Updater (RC/RU)

 ### Single-Tenant Resource Creator/Updater (RC/RU)

+#### Single-Tenant Resource Creator/Updater that is the SCIM Server

+#### Single-Tenant Resource Creator/Updater that is the SCIM Client

 ### Multi-Tenant Resource Creator/Updater (RC/RU)